Bullocky

 a mad apocalyptic dream,

-and he old Moses, and the slaves
+and he was an old Moses, and the slaves, with their suffering and stubborn team.

-the half-light pillars of the trees
+the half light pillars of the trees

 he filled the steepled cone of night